Fading photo ID cards can be harmful in many ways, and can do a lot more than impact just your corporate image.

-Often, the card design you’re printing is not compatible with your ID card printer, meaning it won’t print to its full capability.
+If the card design you’re printing is not compatible with your ID card printer, this will cause printing issues.

-For example, direct-to-card printers cannot print over-the-edge and so leave a small, white boarder.
+For example, direct-to-card printers cannot print over-the-edge so leave a small, white border around the edge of the card.
 If you haven’t taken this into account and changed your measurements, then you will be cutting off the edge of your design.

-You need to look at the type of printer you’re using and whether it can produce your current card design.
+It’s essential to look at the type of printer you’re using and whether it is compatible with your current card design.

 If the image on the card isn’t clear, then anyone can claim it’s their card.
 External threats could even use a blank ID card and declare the image completely rubbed off.

 This will leave you vulnerable and potentially open to a security breach.

 In larger companies, it’s impossible for security staff to remember every single employee.
 There is also generally no way to verify a staff ID card.
 This could have a detrimental effect if an external source uses a faded ID card to gain access to sensitive data or expensive equipment.

 This not only calls for you to question your ID cards but also to question how staff members challenge unknown visitors with no visible ID.